The Losing Role

 (Kaspar Brothers #1)

-A German actor tries to escape a doomed secret mission.
+A German actor turned spy tries to escape a doomed secret mission behind enemy American lines at the height of WWII’s Battle of the Bulge.

-In late 1944 a failed German actor, Max Kaspar, is forced to join an absurdly desperate secret mission in which he must impersonate an enemy American officer.
+In the final winter of the war a failed German actor, Max Kaspar, is forced to join an absurdly desperate secret mission in which he must impersonate an enemy American officer.
 So Max cooks up his own fanatical plan — he'll use his false identity to escape tyranny and war and flee to the America he'd once abandoned.

-Part WWII espionage thriller, part expatriate noir and the first in a series involving the Kaspar brothers, The Losing Role is based on an actual false flag operation that's been made infamous in legend but in reality was a doomed farce.
+The Losing Role is based on an actual false flag operation during 1944’s Battle of the Bulge that's been made infamous in legend but in reality was a doomed farce.
 In all the tragic details and with some dark humor, this is the story of an aspiring talent who got in over his head and tried to break free.

 "The book’s pacing and dialogue are sharply turned ...
 Anderson skillfully portrays transformation in all of his characters."